10.6 Recognition and validation of skills acquired through youth work

 - Youth worker

-As mentioned in 10.4 Quality and innovation in youth work/ Quality assurance NAPOR has created the tool for recognition of competences of young people gained through youth work programmes (Passport of Competences) and implemented it in cooperation with the Ministry of Youth and Sports and other relevant actors from public, private and civil sector.
-They contribute to the development of the Passport and mechanism for improvement of youth employability through inter-sectoral consortium.
-Main purposes of this tool are:
+As mentioned in 10.4 Quality and innovation in youth work/ Quality assurance NAPOR has created the tool for recognition of competences of young people gained through youth work programmes (Passport of Competences) and implemented it in cooperation with the Ministry of Youth and Sports (ministry in charge of youth at the time) and other relevant actors from public, private and civil sector.
+The Ministry and other relevant actors from the public, private and civil sector co-operate in this process, developing the passport and aiming to improve youth employability.